Graciela Gatti Santana: Career

 1987 to 1992, before joining the Uruguayan judiciary in 1992.
 For 30 years, she served on courts around the country dealing with civil, criminal, family, labour and organised crime matters, rising to become a judge of the court of appeals for criminal matters from 2016 to 2022 and president of the association of magistrates of Uruguay from 2021 to 2022.

-In 2011, Gatti Santana was elected by the United Nations General Assembly as a judge of the International Residual Mechanism for Criminal Tribunals (IRMCT), where she has been a judge since since its commencement in 2012.
+In 2011, Gatti Santana was elected by the United Nations General Assembly as a judge of the International Residual Mechanism for Criminal Tribunals (IRMCT), where she has been a judge since its commencement in 2012.
 She sat in the appeals chamber in the case of former Bosnian Serb president Radovan Karadžić.

 In 2022, she was appointed by the UN Secretary-General to be president of the mechanism.
 In 2023, she presided over the appeals following the retrial of Serbian security officials Jovica Stanišić and Franko Simatović, expanding the scope of their convictions and extending their sentences from 12 to 15 years.

+In 2026 she asked medical experts to assess Ratko Mladic's «current condition and options for future treatment, as well as the extent to which his life expectancy could be assessed, and whether the care he was receiving in detention was adequate».